Charles II of England: Legacy

+His encouragement of theatre, horse racing, and traditional celebrations included the revival of public Christmas festivities after the Puritan rule of Oliver Cromwell during the English Interregnum.
+His reputation for hedonism led later commentators to nickname him the "Merry Monarch" and for his reign to be described as a "Golden Age".
+However, his biographer Antonia Fraser has written that "Merry Monarch" was not appropriate, as Charles was, at heart, marked by melancholy.

 Charles delighted and bored listeners with tales of his escape after his defeat at the Battle of Worcester for many years.
 Numerous accounts of his adventures were published, particularly in the immediate aftermath of the Restoration.
 Though not averse to his escape being ascribed to divine providence, Charles himself seems to have delighted most in his ability to sustain his disguise as a man of ordinary origins, and to move unrecognised through his realm.
 Ironic and cynical, Charles took pleasure in stories that demonstrated the undetectable nature of any inherent majesty he possessed.

 Charles had no legitimate children, but acknowledged at least twelve by seven mistresses, including five by Barbara Villiers, Lady Castlemaine, for whom the Dukedom of Cleveland was created.
 His other mistresses included Moll Davis, Nell Gwyn, Elizabeth Killigrew, Catherine Pegge, Lucy Walter and Louise de Kérouaille, Duchess of Portsmouth.
 As a result, in his lifetime he was often nicknamed "Old Rowley", the name of his favourite racehorse, notable as a stallion.

 Charles's subjects resented paying taxes that were spent on his mistresses and their children, many of whom received dukedoms or earldoms.
 The present Dukes of Buccleuch, Richmond, Grafton and St Albans descend from Charles in unbroken male line.
-Charles II is an ancestor of both King Charles III's first wife, Diana Spencer, (Note: Diana was descended from two of Charles II's illegitimate sons: the Dukes of Grafton and Richmond.) and his second wife, Queen Camilla.
+Charles II is an ancestor of both King Charles III's wives, Diana Spencer (Note: Diana was descended from two of Charles II's illegitimate sons: the Dukes of Grafton and Richmond.) and Camilla Shand.
 Charles and Diana's son, William, Prince of Wales, is likely to be the first British monarch descended from Charles II.

 Charles's eldest son, the Duke of Monmouth, led a rebellion against James II, but was defeated at the Battle of Sedgemoor on 6 July 1685, captured and executed.
 James was eventually dethroned in 1688, in the course of the Glorious Revolution.